rwxrob/notes/Fitness/Bike collection.md

 I ride for the vibes and fitness.
+While I love a good jump, chase, or placing in my age group, I mostly ride because I just love it and how it makes me feel.
+My bike choices should not be a surprise.

+I stick with the bigger brands because they have the best support nationally.

 When I race it is mostly against myself with an occasional pack dynamic.
 For all-out crit racing and race-craft I do all that on the indoor bike (rather than break a hip at my age).
-The most competitive racing I ever do outside is gran fondos and gravel where the risk is a lot less.
+The most competitive racing I ever do outside is gran fondos and gravel where the risk is a lot less than road racing or criteriums.

-.
-While I love a good jump, chase, or placing in my age group, I mostly ride because I just love it and how it makes me feel.
-By bike choices should not be a surprise.
-I stick with the bigger brands because they have the best support nationally.

 | Use                     | Bike                   | Pedals | Have |    Tires    |
 | ----------------------- | ---------------------- | ------ | ---- | :---------: |